 - 1. Unmount the backup if it is mounted on a backup system. - 2.
-Delete the backup with the delete force option. - Change the FLASHCOPY_TYPE in the DEVICE_CLASS and run a new backup with the new FLASHCOPY_TYPE.
+Delete the backup with the delete force option. - 3.
+Change the FLASHCOPY_TYPE in the DEVICE_CLASS and run a new backup with the new FLASHCOPY_TYPE.

-Note: If you use SAN Volume Controller and Storwize V7000 dynamic target allocation you do not have to delete any old backups.
+Note: If you use SAN Volume Controller and Storwize family dynamic target allocation you do not have to delete any old backups.

 Table 4.
-Selecting the FLASHCOPY_TYPE for DS8000, SAN Volume Controller, and Storwize V7000
+Selecting the FLASHCOPY_TYPE for DS8000, SAN Volume Controller, and Storwize family

-FLASHCOPY_TYPE DS8000 SAN Volume Controller Storwize V7000 СОРУ Can be used for backup and restore.
+FLASHCOPY_TYPE DS8000 SAN Volume Controller Storwize family СОРУ Can be used for backup and restore.
 Protects from physical failures of the source volumes when the background copy completes.
 Can be used for backup and restore.
 Protects from physical failures of the source volumes when the background copy completes.
 For more information, see Note 1 in this table.
 INCR Same characteristics as COPY FLASHCOPY_TYPE but with fewer COPY activities in the background.
 DS8000 allows at most 1 incremental FlashCopy per source volume.
 In mirroring environments, this setting allows it to retain 1 backup generation per mirror.
 For DS8000, there must be only one target set specified in the target volumes file (.fct) for incremental snapshots.
 CIM errors might occur when more than 1 target set is specified.
 Same characteristics as COPY FlashCopy but with fewer COPY activities in the background.
-For more information, see Notes [®] 1 and 2 in this table.
+For more information, see Note 1 and Note 2 in this table.
+NOCOPY Can be mounted remotely, but cannot be restored.
+Can be mounted remotely and can be restored.
+Can be used to create a FlashCopy to a space-efficient target, but does not offer protection from physical failures to the source volume.
+Space-efficient target volumes can reach capacity limits in which case they go offline.
+In this scenario, you lose the current backup and all older backups that are not at FULL_COPY.
+You can choose to create space-efficient targets with the AUTOEXPAND option.
+In this scenario, the target is allocated more physical storage to prevent it going offline.